Contents: Removal ⇓ Installation ⇓

 13. Remove the crankshaft sensor and the ignition distributor or ignition coil.

-14. Remove the bolts securing the power steering pump and position the pump aside without disconnecting the hoses from it.
+14. Remove the bolts securing the power steering pump and set the pump aside without disconnecting the hoses from it.

-15. Disconnect the hoses, unscrew the four bolts and disconnect the coolant bypass pipe.
-Disconnect all hoses and wires that interfere with the removal of the cylinder head.
+15. Disconnect the hoses, remove the four bolts and disconnect the coolant bypass pipe.
+Disconnect all hoses and wires that interfere with removal of the cylinder head.

-17. Using the reverse sequence of tightening, loosen in several sets (1/4 turn) cylinder head bolts.
+17. Using the reverse sequence of tightening, loosen in several approaches (1/4 turn each) cylinder head bolts.

 18. Remove the cylinder head.